thelingxichen/scSVAS/webserver/markdown/CNV_View.markdown

   + Download </br>
     An SVG file will be generated when you click the "Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the "Light Theme'' button.
   + Tooltips and Highlights </br>
-    When your cursor hovers over an component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
+    When your cursor hovers over a component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
 There are several major types of component in the "CNV View'' application and their tooltipping and highlighting interactions are as follows:
     - Unit Component on the Cell CNV Heatmap </br>
           The tooltip will display the genome position and copy number of a unit.
 The name of the corresponding leaf node in the cutted dendrogram will also be shown.
 Further, the genome position, the leaf node, and the range of the leaf node will be highlighted.
     - Unit Component on the Cell Meta Heatmap </br>